wazuh/wazuh-documentation/source/getting-started/index.rst

 No more dedicated hardware.
 Let our team keep in charge of maintaining the Wazuh components while you enjoy this ready-to-use cloud environment.

 Feel free to try our `14-day free trial <https://console.cloud.wazuh.com/sign-up?landing=trial>`_.
-There, you can create your cloud environment with a deployment that contains all the Wazuh components ready to work.
+Here you can create your cloud environment with a deployment that contains all the Wazuh components ready to work.

 Screenshots